null

 Surges can occur when the power goes on and off or when the utility lines are struck by lightning.
 Over time, Power surges slowly damage electronics and appliances until the fail suddenly without any obvious reason.
 Protect your electronics, including refrigerators and other major appliances with a whole house surge protector.

-A thermometer will verify your refrigerator or freezer temperature.
-Buy one with a probe inside and the monitor outside.
-You won’t have to open the door to check the temperature.
-Were you away when the power went out and came out?
+Tip Were you away when the power went out and came back on?
 Look inside the ice cream container.
 If it appears to have melted and refrozen, throw away the food in the freezer and refrigerator because the temperature rose too high.

 Push a button, the garage door goes up or down.
 Do you know how to release it and raise the door manually during an outage?
 A rope release is the usual way.
 Pull the release and you can open or close the door.
 Reconnect it after the utility company restores power.